Finding The Gifts While Navigating Difficult Relationships

 These relationship pearls are the gifts of the relationship with my dad, and I will take them with me for the rest of my life.
 I can accept that he was doing his best and that we were not able to have a successful relationship despite that.
 It did not work for either one of us, and that is okay.
 I learned a lot about myself and how I want to show up for my children from that relationship.
 I also learned that I have needs, wants, and boundaries of acceptable and unacceptable behaviors.
 That relationship taught me that good things could arise from seemingly negative situations.

-Maybe you didn’t have the dad you wanted, but you got the one you needed.
+Maybe you didn’t have the dad you wanted but got the one you needed.
 No matter the relationship with your father, you received the dad who would teach you, directly or indirectly, about the type of parent you want to be.
 Take the time to examine the gifts in all of your relationships.
 You are indeed a better person for having had all of those experiences.

 How have your relationships affected you?
 Have you learned from the positive and the negative experiences?
 Never miss an opportunity to learn and grow.
 Some of the biggest inspirations can come from places you least expect them.

 PS.
 I get a lot of inspiration from music lyrics.
 Many people use inspiring quotes (and I do, too), but music really speaks to me.
-I hope you find inspiration in the songs too.
+I hope you find inspiration in the so,ngs too.

 Everclear - Father Of Mine